 - What if I forgot my child’s lottery number?
-You can double-check the number before the lottery begins.
+Please log in to your Lottearease account to retrieve your child’s lottery number.

 - What if I don’t get admitted at the lottery?
 You will remain on a waitlist while spots are offered to the people admitted.
 Keep in mind that families frequently apply to more than one school and may not take the spot that is offered to them.
 If you did not get in at the lottery, it does not mean that you will not be offered a spot at some point in the future.

 - How long will people have to make up their minds about taking a spot that is offered to them?
-Families admitted at the lottery will have a two week period to respond.
-Families admitted after the lottery date will be given 48 hours to accept the spot.
+Families admitted at the lottery will have a two-week period to respond.
+Families admitted after the lottery date will be given 24 hours to accept the spot.
 The school will use the contact information provided on Lotterease to contact you if your child receives a spot.
 If we do not reach you for a response within 24 hours of notification, we will offer the spot to the next person on the waitlist; therefore, it is imperative that you keep your contact information current in Lotterease.

-- I got in at the lottery, what are the next steps?
+- I got in at the lottery; what are the next steps?
 If you are ready to accept the spot, you must sign what’s called a “Letter of Intent.”
 Please note that the registration is not complete until all the required documentation is submitted.
 Failure to submit the documentation by the due date may result in losing your placement at HCS.

 - If someone is not present at the lottery, how and when will they find out whether they were admitted or placed on a waitlist?

 - If I’m on the waitlist, and I really want to get in, how often should I call to check on my status?
-As often as you’d like, but weekly would seem sufficient.
+As often as you’d like, but monthly would seem sufficient.

 - Once I’m on the waitlist, can my position change for the better?
 Yes.
-As people above you decline spots for whatever reasons, your status will improve.
+As people above you decline spots for whatever reasons, your status may improve.

 - What happens to applications received after the deadline?
-Applications received after the deadline go into the reserve pool waitlist.
+Applications received after the deadline goes into the reserve pool waitlist.